Install pyCGM2

 pip install -e .

-For vicon users - install the Nexus API
+For vicon users - install the Nexus packages

 If you are a Vicon Nexus User, type the command below to enable interaction with Vicon Nexus

-• this commands may require to be run in administrator mode
+the first command may require to run in administrator mode the anaconda console

 For QTM users - setup a pyCGM2 project